CQCL/pytket-docs/manual/manual_circuit.rst

     pauli_circ.add_pauliexpbox(xyyz, [0, 1, 2, 3])
     pauli_circ.add_pauliexpbox(zzyx, [1, 2, 3, 4])

-To understand what happens inside a :py:class:`PauliExpBox` lets take a look at the underlying circuit for :math:`e^{-i \frac{\pi}{2}\theta ZZYX}`
+To understand what happens inside a :py:class:`PauliExpBox` let's take a look at the underlying circuit for :math:`e^{-i \frac{\pi}{2}\theta ZZYX}`

 .. jupyter-execute::

     render_circuit_jupyter(zzyx.get_circuit())

-All Pauli Exponetials of the form above can be implemented in terms of a single Rz(:math:`\theta`) rotation and a symmetric chain of CX gates on either side together with some single qubit basis rotations.
-This class of circuit is called a Pauli Gadget.
+All Pauli exponetials of the form above can be implemented in terms of a single Rz(:math:`\theta`) rotation and a symmetric chain of CX gates on either side together with some single qubit basis rotations.
+This class of circuit is called a Pauli gadget.
 The subset of these circuits corresponding to "Z only" Pauli strings are referred to as phase gadgets.

 We see that the Pauli exponential :math:`e^{i\frac{\pi}{2} \theta \text{ZZYX}}` has basis rotations on the third and fourth qubit.
 The V and Vdg gates rotate from the default Z basis to the Y basis and the Hadamard gate serves to change to the X basis.

 These Pauli gadget circuits have interesting algebraic properties which are useful for circuit optimisation.
 For instance Pauli gadgets are unitarily invariant under the permutation of their qubits.
 For further discussion see the research publication on phase gadget synthesis [Cowt2020]_.
 Ideas from this paper are implemented in TKET as the `OptimisePhaseGadgets <https://cqcl.github.io/tket/pytket/api/passes.html#pytket.passes.OptimisePhaseGadgets>`_ and `PauliSimp <https://cqcl.github.io/tket/pytket/api/passes.html#pytket.passes.PauliSimp>`_ optimisation passes.

-Phase polynomial circuits are a special class of circuits that use the {CX, Rz} gateset.
+Now we move on to discuss another class of quantum circuits known as phase polynomials.
+Phase polynomial circuits are a special type of circuits that use the {CX, Rz} gateset.

-A phase polynomial :math:`p(x)` is defined as as a linear combination of Boolean linear functions :math:`f_i(x)`
+A phase polynomial :math:`p(x)` is defined as as a linear combination of Boolean linear functions :math:`f_i(x)`:

 .. math::